christianguevara/camel-rider/README.md

 Fixing ActiveMQ is beyond the scope of this, so if you can't get it you should chat with the folks over at ActiveMQ or Camel dev lists.

-To execute the call to the restful service, besure that you set your tool/code/whatever to use the PUT verb and point it to:
+To execute the call to the restful service, besure that you set your tool/code/whatever to use the POST verb and point it to:

 http://localhost:9090/rest/order/add/